maxecoulter/BaRT-2/README.md

 Contact: mecoulter@dundee.ac.uk

 These scripts were used for filtering the deep Iso-Seq data for construction of BaRTv2.0,  a barley cv.
 Barke reference transcriptome.
 Below is a brief description of how these scripts can be run.
-A detailed explanation of the methodology used in the scripts is described in the BaRTv2.0 paper (Coulter et al., unpublished).
+A detailed explanation of the methodology used in the scripts and the workflow is described in the BaRTv2.0 paper (Coulter et al., unpublished).

+Two scripts, **BaRT_generate_filter_information.py** and **BaRT_2_filter_binomial.py** are designed to be run on any pacbio dataset with correct input files.

+The others scripts were used specifically for analysing pacbio data for the BaRTv2 transcriptome.
+I will explain what they do but they won't work out of the box and will require adjusting.

+## Filtering of Iso-seq data using **BaRT_generate_filter_information.py** and **BaRT_2_filter_binomial.py**

 The filtering is based on the output from TAMA collapse and TAMA merge (https://github.com/GenomeRIK/tama/wiki), a program used to create gene and transcript coordinates from Iso-Seq mappings.
 The outputs from these programs are required for running of filtering.